BUS 340: Special Topics in Business (3 credits)

 Faculty

-Dr. Michael J. Curran, Assistant Professor of Business, University of Maine at Fort Kent
+Dr. Michael J. Curran, Associate Professor of Business, University of Maine at Fort Kent

 Cost

 We are excited to be offering this course at minimal cost to students!
-All enrolled students will receive scholarship funding from the Governor’s Maine Jobs and Recovery Plan which will cover the cost of the activities, accommodations, and three credits of tuition and fees at the instate rate.
-(For students paying out-of-state or international tuition rates hoping to take this course, there is the possibility to provide additional tuition assistance, please email emily.zider@maine.edu for more information.)
+All enrolled students will receive scholarship funding from the Governor’s Maine Jobs and Recovery Plan which will cover the cost of the activities, accommodations, as well as a tuition scholarship of ~$750.

 Students should be prepared to cover the cost of their meals during the course, personal expenses, and also costs related to arranging their own transportation to and from Fort Kent.